apache/usergrid/sdks/nodejs/readme.md

 	$ node test.js

 The samples in this file will show you the many ways you can use this module.

-##Make some calls
-This Usergrid module uses the [request](https://github.com/mikeal/request) module by [mikeal](https://github.com/mikeal).
-We expose a similar request function and a subset of the options available.
-This allows you to make basic calls against the API using this format:

-	client.request(options, callback);

-This client.request method uses similar syntax although only the subset of options that is relevant to making calls against the App Services API.
-For example, to get a list of users:

-	var options = {
-		method:'GET',
-		endpoint:'users'
-	};
-	client.request(options, function (err, data) {
-		if (err) {
-			error('GET failed');
-		} else {
-			//data will contain raw results from API call success('GET worked');
-		}
-	});

-Or, to create a new user:

-	var options = {
-		method:'POST',
-		endpoint:'users',
-		body:{ username:'fred', password:'secret' }
-	};
-	client.request(options, function (err, data) {
-		if (err) {
-			error('POST failed');
-		} else {
-			//data will contain raw results from API call success('POST worked');
-		}
-	});

-Or, to update the new user:

-	var options = {
-		method:'PUT',
-		endpoint:'users/fred',
-		body:{ newkey:'newvalue' }
-	};
-	client.request(options, function (err, data) {
-		if (err) {
-			error('PUT failed');
-		} else {
-			//data will contain raw results from API call success('PUT worked');
-		}
-	});

-Or to delete the new user:

-	var options = {
-		method:'DELETE',
-		endpoint:'users/fred'
-	};
-	client.request(options, function (err, data) {
-		if (err) {
-			error('DELETE failed');
-		} else {
-			//data will contain raw results from API call success('DELETE worked');
-		}
-	});

-The Options Object for the client.request fuction:

-* `method` - http method (GET, POST, PUT, or DELETE), defaults to GET
-* `qs` - object containing querystring values to be appended to the uri
-* `body` - object containing entity body for POST and PUT requests
-* `endpoint` - API endpoint, for example "users/fred"
-* `mQuery` - boolean, set to true if running management query, defaults to false
-* `buildCurl` - boolean, set to true if you want to see equivalent curl commands in console.log, defaults to false

-You can make any call to the API using the format above.
-However, in practice using the higher level Entity and Collection objects will make life easier as they take care of much of the heavy lifting.

 ##Entities and Collections